Table of Contents

 SIM Card Has Been Installed

-When a SIM card has been installed, the system allows users to set a PIN code and APN for the installed SIM card.
+When a SIM card has been installed into the rCell 300, the system enables users to set a PIN code and Access Point Name (APN) for the installed SIM card.

-In this case, the system creates a corresponding provider profile and SIM profile that are linked to the installed SIM card.
+The system will create a corresponding provider profile and SIM profile that are linked to the installed SIM card.

 SIM Card Has Not Been Installed